fairDataSociety/FIPs/README.md

-# Fairdrive Improvement Proposals - FIPs
+# Fair data protocol Improvement Proposals - FIPs

 For the process of submitting Fairdrive Improvement Proposals, please refer to the [genesis FIP](./text/0000-FIP-process.md).